Sudha247/ocaml-joy/README.md

 ## How to Contribute

-For information on how to contribute to this project, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+For information on how to contribute to this project, please see [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License